PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal_part2.md

 ## Verifying a theoretical steady state concentration via stochastic simulation

-In the [previous module](motifs), we saw how that we could avoid keeping track of the positions of individual diffusing particles if we assume that these particles are well-mixed, i.e., uniformly distributed throughout their environment.
+In the [previous module](motifs), we saw that we could avoid keeping track of the positions of individual diffusing particles in a simulation if we assume that these particles are *well-mixed*, i.e., uniformly distributed throughout their environment.
 The *E. coli* cell is so small that we will assume that the concentration of any particle in its immediate surroundings is uniform.
 Therefore, as a proof of concept, let us see if a well-mixed simulation replicates the steady state concentrations of particles that we just found.

 Even though we can calculate steady state concentrations by hand, we will find a particle-free simulation useful for two reasons.
 First, this simulation will give us snapshots of the concentrations of particles in the system over multiple time points and allow us to see how quickly the concentrations reach equilibrium.
-Second, we will soon expand our model of chemotaxis to have many particles and reactions that depend on each other, and direct mathematical analysis of the system like what we have done in the section above will quickly become impossible as the number of particles and reactions grows.
+Second, we will soon expand our model of chemotaxis to have many particles and reactions that depend on each other, and direct mathematical analysis of the system like what we have done in the previous lesson will not just be tedious; it will quickly become impossible as the number of particles and reactions grows.

 The difficulty at hand is comparable to the famed "*n*-body problem" in physics.
-Predicting the motions of two celestial objects interacting due to gravity can be done exactly, but there is no known such solution if we add a third body to the system.
+Predicting the motions of two celestial objects interacting due to gravity can be done exactly, but there is no known such solution once we add more bodies to the system.

 Our particle-free model will apply an approach called **Gillespie's Stochastic Simulation Algorithm**, which is often called the **Gillespie algorithm** or just **SSA** for short.
 Before we explain how this algorithm works, we take a short detour to provide some needed probabilistic context.

 ## The Poisson and exponential distributions

 Say that you own a store and have noticed that on average, there are *λ* customers entering your store in a single hour.
 Let *X* denote the number of customers that enter the store in the next hour; *X* is an example of a **random variable** because it may change based on random chance.
-If we assume that customers are independent actors and that two customers cannot arrive at the exact same time, then *X* follows a **Poisson distribution**, which means that the probability that exactly *n* customers arrive in the next hour is given by the probability
+If we assume that customers are independent actors and that two customers cannot arrive at the exact same time, then *X* follows a distribution called a **Poisson distribution**; it can be shown that for a Poisson distribution, the probability that exactly *n* customers arrive in the next hour is

 $$\mathrm{Pr}(X = n) = \dfrac{\lambda^n e^{-\lambda}}{n!}\,.$$

 A derivation of this formula is beyond the scope of our work here, but if you are interested in one, please consider [this post](https://medium.com/@andrew.chamberlain/deriving-the-poisson-distribution-from-the-binomial-distribution-840cc1668239) by Andrew Chamberlain.

-Furthermore, the probability of observing exactly *n* customers in *t* units of time is given by
+Furthermore, the probability of observing exactly *n* customers in *t* hours where *t* is an arbitrary positive number is

-$$\mathrm{Pr}(X = n) = \dfrac{(\lambda t)^n e^{-\lambda t}}{n!}\,.$$
+$$\dfrac{(\lambda t)^n e^{-\lambda t}}{n!}\,.$$

-A related question is how long we will have to wait for the next customer to arrive.
-Specifically, what are the chances that this customer will arrive after *t* units of time?
-If we let *T* be the random variable corresponding to our wait time, then the probability of *T* being less than *t* is the probability of seeing zero customers in this time period:
+We can also ask how long we will typically have to wait for the next customer to arrive.
+Specifically, what are the chances that this customer will arrive after *t* hours?
+If we let *T* be the random variable corresponding to the wait time on the next customer, then the probability of *T* being at least *t* is the probability of seeing zero customers in *t* hours:

 $$\mathrm{Pr}(T > t) = \mathrm{Pr}(X = 0) = \dfrac{(\lambda t)^0 e^{-\lambda t}}{0!} = e^{-\lambda t}\,.$$

-In other words, the probability $$\mathrm{Pr}(T < t)$$ decays exponentially over time.
+In other words, the probability $$\mathrm{Pr}(T > t)$$ decays exponentially over time as *t* increases.
 For this reason, the random variable *T* is said to follow an **exponential distribution.** It can be shown that the mean value of the exponential distribution (i.e., the average amount of time we will need to wait for the next event to occur) is 1/λ.

 **STOP**: What is the probability Pr(*T* < *t*)?
 {: .notice--primary}